-Cats are fascinating to watch.
-Everything a cat does is deliberate.
+Cats are fascinating to watch, and everything a cat does is deliberate.
 Felines do not take action for the sake of it.
-The purposeful nature of a cat’s ways is especially evident in how they communicate.
-In fact, some experts argue that everything a cat does is a form of communication.
+The purposeful nature of a cat’s ways is especially evident in their communication.
+Some experts argue that everything a cat does is a form of communication.
 Most people associate cat communication with meows.
 However, most of their communication is nonverbal.

 Why is that the case?
-For starters, except lions, all the other cat family members are solitary predators, including your kitty.
-This means that cats cannot afford to be overly verbal, as it will blow their cover, resulting in a missed meal.
-The goal is to be as silent as possible so that it can sneak on and ambush its prey.
+For starters, all the other cat family members except lions are solitary predators, including your kitty.
+Cats cannot afford to be overly verbal, as it will blow their cover, resulting in a missed meal.
+The goal is to be as silent as possible so that they can sneak up on and ambush their prey.

 What Does It Mean When Cats Touch Noses?

 Cats learn how to touch noses when they are kittens.
-Mama cat usually greets her blind and deaf kittens by touching their noses with hers.
-This action allows her to pass her scent to them so that they can recognize her even before their eyes open.
+The mother greets her blind and deaf kittens by touching their noses with hers.
+This action allows her to pass her scent to them so they can recognize her even before their eyes open.

 However, unfamiliar cats can also touch noses.
-This usually happens if none of them is encroaching on the other’s territory.
+This usually happens if they’re not encroaching on the other’s territory.
 As mentioned, cats will do all they can to avoid unnecessary fights.
-Like politicians, they use tact.

-This will involve approaching each other cautiously and then extending their noses to greet one another.
+The greeting involves approaching each other cautiously and extending their noses.

-Since each party is in a vulnerable position, this action is meant to communicate, “I am willing to be peaceful as long as you are willing to do the same.”
-This is how stray cats manage to live peacefully with one another, despite being solitary by nature.
+Since each party is vulnerable, this action is meant to communicate, “I am willing to be peaceful as long as you are willing to do the same.”
+It is how stray cats manage to live peacefully, despite being solitary.

-Why do cats touch noses?
-It is a form of greeting between cats.
+Touching noses is a form of greeting between cats.
 Consider familiarizing yourself further with how cats communicate.
-It will allow you to understand your pet much better, resulting in a greater bond between you.
+It will allow you to understand your pet much better and result in a greater bond between you.